Basic Academic and Environmental Principles

 - Gain personal benefit, or permit others to benefit, from the access to information acquired in their official capacity which is not generally available to the public through ordinary and proper channels.

-XVI.
+XV.
 Relationships with Other Civic and Non-Profit Organizations

-XVII.
+XVI.
 Displays and Exhibits

-XVIII.
+XVII.
 Gifts and Donations

 Acceptance of Gifts

 Gifts of money, stock or real property can be accepted only if the conditions attached thereto are acceptable to the Library Board of Directors.
-Monetary gifts over a period of time from an individual will make them Founder.

 Materials left unclaimed in the library for more than 30 days shall be considered gifts.